-The Doctor of Ministry degree (D.Min) is an advanced professional degree designed for the spiritual and academic replenishment of professional ministers or workers currently serving in Christian ministry.
-The program will provide an environment of growth in which the student can learn, understand, apply, exam ine, synthesize, and assess religious, educational, and practical experiences.
+The Doctor of Ministry(D.Min) is an advanced professional degree designed for the spiritual and academic replenishment of ministers or workers currently serving in Christian ministry.
+The program will provide an environment of growth in which the student can learn, understand, apply, examine, synt hesize, and assess biblical, educational, and practical experiences.